zubinchopra/portaldocs/portal-sdk/generated/top-extensions-parts.md

-<a name="intrinsic-parts-single-value-guage-removing-a-part-from-a-blade-default-layout"></a>
+<a name="parts-single-value-guage-removing-a-part-from-a-blade-default-layout"></a>
 ### Removing a part from a blade default layout

-An unlocked blade's default layout should consist of tiles that provide the most out-of-the-box value to users and still meet extension performance goals.
+An unlocked blade's default layout should consist of tiles that provide the most  value to users and still meet extension performance goals out-of-the-box.
 That layout may change over time, and your team may decide that a part that was included in a blade's default layout should be removed.

 1. If the part was defined inline as a `<Part/>` or `<CustomPart>` element within a `<Blade/>` and `<Lens/>`, then the part should be moved out of the blade and into the global part catalog for the extension.
-Otherwise, if the  part is already defined in the global part catalog, or is defined in another extension then the pdl file may contain a  `<PartReference/>` tag for the blade, instead of  a `<Part/>` tag.
+Otherwise, if the  part is already defined in the global part catalog, or is defined in another extension, then the pdl file may contain a  `<PartReference/>` tag for the blade, instead of  a `<Part/>` tag.

 **NOTE**: It is best practice to use **Typescript** or no-pdl parts.

+The following procedure to remove a part from a blade  layout.

 1. Remove the  `<Part/>` or `<PartReference/>` tag from the extension configuration or pdl file.